 The actual exercise is simple enough.
 Find a notebook or journal of some kind – it can be a cheap spiral bound notebook or a hardbound Moleskine journal, it doesn’t matter.
 Grab a pen, one that is easy to write with and comfortable in your hand (I personally like using a Pilot Metropolitan fountain pen).
 Get up a little bit earlier every morning and write longhand for three whole pages.
 That’s it, baby.

 There might be days that you don’t feel like writing.
 Write anyway.
 You might forget to do it in the morning.
 Do it in the afternoon instead, or right before bed.
 You might start writing and feel like you can’t fill out three pages, it’s too hard.
 But fill all three anyway.
 The magic comes from pushing yourself to fill all three.
 It doesn’t matter what you write, either.
-You could write down what dreams you had the night before, what you are currently worrying about, the cat’s litter box habits, the chores you don’t want to do, the way your coffee tastes, a grocery list, a to do list, affirmations – the list goes on and on.
-Write whatever you want to write about, just don’t stop.
+You could write down what dreams you had the night before, what you are currently worrying about, the cat’s litter box habits, the chores you don’t want to do, the way your coffee tastes, a grocery list, a to do list, affirmations… Write whatever you want to write about and just don’t stop.

 Because slowly, without your realizing it, the Morning Pages are healing you.
 Whatever injury you suffered, whether that be a blow to your confidence, a lack of certainty, or a sudden devastating change in your life, the Morning Pages act as a rock you can rely on and a pillow you can cry into.
 You can bounce ideas off the page, revel in accomplishments, rant about how your kids are driving you nuts, or vent your emotions in any way you want.